-So far our favorite ride, this is a recently completed (2015) bicycle route that follows Korea’s four major rivers—Hangang River, Nakdonggang River, Geumgang River, Yeongsangang River— stretches 1,757 kilometers across the country and takes riders past traditional Korean villages, historical relics, and restaurants with traditional Korean food.
+So far our favorite ride, this is a recently completed (2015) bicycle route that follows Korea’s four major rivers: Hangang River, Nakdonggang River, Geumgang River and, Yeongsangang River— stretches 1,757 kilometers across the country and takes riders past traditional Korean villages, historical relics, and restaurants with traditional Korean food.
 The routes are mostly on paved bicycle paths that feature vehicle free cycling and offer a variety of convenience facilities including camp sites, food stops and covered shelters.
 Bicycle rental shops are on the way, so visitors can rent a bike and gear.

 This is a easy system of cycling paths that anyone can follow and is suitable for all ages.
 Just follow the signs that indicate the route.
 Some of routes are on roads but traffic is light.
 The Seoul to Busan route can be done with a couple of weeks of pedaling

 Guides, Maps and Other Information

 Riverside Bicycle Routes in Korea Korea Tourism Organization.
 Has short descriptions of the major routes.
 You can also try this link.
 And click the search button.
 It will list all bicycle rides on the sites in Korean.
 Turn on Google Translate for other languages.

 Cycling Corea "An enthusiastic amateur cyclist who loves cycling and I want to help others to experience the wonders and joys of exploring Korea by bicycle."
 Has links to guides and maps.

 Rivers guide by K-Water Covers all of the river routes but doesn't provide much detail

 Riverside Bike Trails in Korea PDF made by the South Korean Tourist office.